Sunset at Haleakala better than sunrise

 Cute Cookie shop in Makawao

-The Maui Cookie Lady is a great little bakery where you can pick up some snacks for your trip to the summit!
+The Maui Cookie Lady is a great little bakery where we picked up some snacks for our trip to the summit!

 Kula Lodge is a nice restaurant on the way to the summit.
 You can stop here for lunch.
-It is also a hotel if you would like to stay till late for stargazing and would want to stay the night.
+It is also a hotel if you would like to stay late for stargazing and spend the night.

 Kula Lodge in Haleakala upcountry